 In the book Unexpected: 30 Years of Patagonia Catalog Photography, long-time contributor and friend to many of us at Patagonia, John Russell, said in an interview, “For me, photography is all about two things, light and relationships.”

 Beautiful lighting is something you’ll find in any good photo.
 But it’s not as important to us as the relationship depicted, either between friends or family members or between one person and nature.
 It’s through relationships that you get good stories, whether it’s a moment of awe or reckoning, expedition plans gone awry, crappy weather endured, or goofy antics on a rest day.

-To celebrate 36 years of Baggies, we dug through our archives and contacted a handful of our friends so they could share the stories behind a few iconic Baggies photos.
+To celebrate over three decades of Baggies, we dug through our archives and contacted a handful of our friends so they could share the stories behind a few iconic Baggies photos.

 “I met Rell Sunn the same day I took this photo.
 She was known as the “Queen of Makaha,” and greeted everyone with an open heart, whether they were a local or a tourist (I was the latter).
 Normally I wouldn’t select a photo like this.
 She’s not riding the wave toward me and my camera.
 Instead, her back is facing the camera and she’s paddling out.
 But to me it shows her true aloha spirit: sharing her home, which was the ocean, with a keiki, and of course her dog Lokahi along for the ride.” – John Russell